9 Unexpected Ways to Use the Blockchain Beyond Bitcoin

 As a transparent smart contract platform with an irreversible transaction record, the blockchain is a perfect way to track discrepancies in financial exchange.
 The data is accessible instantly by businesses and institutions, which dramatically lowers fraud prevention costs.

 Of course, the changes at such scale won’t happen overnight.
 Just like the Internet, the blockchain might need a few years to find its place in the everyday life of the global society.
-However, online services and applications that have incorporated the blockchain from the very beginning will pave their way to success significantly easier.
+However, online services and applications that have gone for blockchain application from the very beginning will pave their way to success significantly easier.
+Metaverse might not yet be a thing as of today, but who knows what the near future brings.

 Looking for a skillful team to develop and design your blockchain-powered product?